bluematador/bluematador-metrics-client-js/README.md

 `init([host], [port], [prefix])`
   * `host: (optional)` The `host` parameter specifies the host to send the custom metrics to.
 If no host is specified, `localhost` is the default host.
   * `port: (optional)` The `port` parameter specifies the port to send the custom metrics to.
 If no port is specified, `8767` is the default port.
   * `prefix: (optional)` The `prefix` parameter is a string that will be prepended to the name of every metric you send.
 The `host` parameter becomes required when a prefix is supplied.
+Cannot contain ':' or '|'

 ```
 const blueMatador = require('blue-matador-metrics-client');